 Ybor City – this is one of the oldest parts of Tampa and where most of the cigar making was done during the Cigar heyday of Tampa.
 Now it’s mainly great restaurants, shops and a walking neighborhood.

 Tampa Bay History Center – This is one of the coolest history centers I’ve ever been to.
 Also, right on the River Front.
-However, what makes it unique is that it’s fun, interactive, and great for families.
+However, what makes it unique is that the Tampa Bay History Center is fun, interactive, and great for families.
 Plus, they have a lot of videos that really educate on the history of Tampa and gives you a good idea what this whole area is about.
 And, most importantly, the history of it all.

 Besides being an aquarium, it has one of the best playgrounds and play areas I’ve seen in a long time.
 It is included in your aquarium fee, and you can have your kids run around and burn off all that energy and food from lunch.
 Plus, sneaking in aquatic education and exhibits.